North

 not isolated to the bloodlines of the Colonial Spanish Mustangs, though

-they surely carry some of that historic heritage.
-These horses are
+they carry that historic heritage.
+These horses are descended from

-descended from stock kept on these islands in the 1940s by the Beaufort
+stock kept on these islands in the 1940s by a Beaufort physician.

-doctor who then owned the land.
-The original herd consisted of "Banker
+The original herd consisted of "Banker Ponies", like those

-horses, many of them plainly exhibit the characteristics of the wild
+them plainly exhibit the characteristics of the wild Outer Banks horses

-Outer Banks horses descended from the spanish mustang stock that first
+descended from the spanish mustang stock that first arrived on these

 These primitive